Myth: “I Just Don’t Like the Look of That Bra”

 “Before you decide, let’s try it on and then put your shirt over it.
 The fit and feel might surprise you.”

-Please encourage them to experience the bra before making a snap judgment.
+Encourage them to experience the bra before making a snap judgment.
 Many of our top-selling styles—such as the 1305 Softcup, 1303 Underwire, and 2311 Stretch Lace Underwire —don’t rely on delicate lace, padding, or flashy trims.
 Instead, they offer true full-bust engineering:

 • Three- and four-piece cups for shape and lift